nextcloud/documentation/admin_manual/installation/installation_source.rst

   * If you don't know where your webserver's document root is located, consult its documentation.
-For apache on Ubuntu 12.04 LTS for example, this would usually be :code:`/var/www`.
+For Apache on Ubuntu 12.04 LTS for example, this would usually be :code:`/var/www`.
 So above command should look like this:
     ::